The Best Class IV Whitewater Rafting Spots in Colorado

 The short answer is “yes,” but they ought to be in good physical condition and know how to swim.
 At Echo Canyon, we personally recommend that guests who want to give Class IV whitewater rafting a go have at least some rafting experience in the Class III range under their belts.

 But you can certainly consider a Class IV run for your first-time rafting experience if you’re a strong and confident swimmer, good at understanding and following directions, and comfortable in tense situations.
+If after reading this blog you’re ready to learn more about some incredible whitewater sections that include Class IV, then check out our blog that details some thrilling Colorado rafting routes from around the state.

 Experience Class IV Whitewater Rafting in Colorado With Echo Canyon River Expeditions